What makes the Cambridge History course so special?

 How should I prepare for interview at Newnham?

 Although applicants cannot pre-prepare material for Newnham (or Cambridge) History interviews, there are ways in which they can help themselves.
 Don’t forget to re-read and refresh your memory of the personal statement you wrote for your UCAS application.
 Make sure that you remember the written schoolwork you submit, and come prepared to range widely around and beyond it.
-(Keeping copies of the personal statement and submitted work, and reading them through before arriving for the interview, is advisable!)
+(Keeping copies of the personal statement and submitted work, and reading them through before the interview, is advisable!)
 An interviewee should be prepared to explore their ideas in more depth, and to have them questioned and challenged; intellectual flexibility is sought as well as interest backed up by evidence of further reading.
 Discussion is likely to broaden beyond history to the other subjects studied and relevant extra-curricular activities.

 More information regarding written work requirements can be found at: https://newn.cam.ac.uk/admissions/undergraduates/how-to-apply/